SimonCoste/SimonCoste.github.io/posts/papers.md

 - [Tweediess formula and selection bias](https://efron.ckirby.su.domains/papers/2011TweediesFormula.pdf), a landmark paper by Bradley Efron.
 Tweedie's formula is key to many techniques in statistics, including diffusion-based generative models.
 - [Local Learning algorithms](https://leon.bottou.org/publications/pdf/nc-1992.pdf) by Bottou and Vapnik (1992).
 The paper that introduced the concept of local learning algorithms.
 - [The two cultures of Stats](https://www2.math.uu.se/~thulin/mm/breiman.pdf)
+- [Why isn't everyone a Bayesian?](https://www2.stat.duke.edu/courses/Spring09/sta122/Readings/EfronWhyEveryone.pdf) by Efron (2013).
+It seems to me, as of 2025, that almost no one remains a Bayesian -- except academics living in the bubble of Bayesian statistics, of course.

 ## Modern Deep Learning and AI